r-lib/watcher/README.md

 Watch the File System for Changes

 R binding for ‘libfswatch’, a file system monitoring library.
+This uses the optimal event-driven API for each platform: `ReadDirectoryChangesW` on Windows, `FSEvents` on MacOS, `inotify` on Linux, `kqueue` on BSD, and `File Events Notification` on Solaris/Illumos.

-All watching is done in the background, operating asynchronously without blocking the session.
+Watching is done asynchronously in the background, without blocking the session.

-- Watch files or directories recursively.
+- Watch files, or directories recursively.
 - Log activity, or trigger an R function to run every time an event occurs.